brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 17 bht.md

 2. "The Spirit of wisdom and revelation is here put, by a figure of speech, (metonymy,) for the grace which the Lord bestows upon us by his own Spirit."
 3. "Till the Lord opens them, the eyes of our heart are blind.
 Till the Spirit has become our instructor, all that we know is folly and ignorance."

+### Philip Schaff:
+1. "The word here used means, as a rule,’ in order that,’ not ‘so that,’ except as the latter is involved in the former."
+2. "The Apostle desires for his readers, as the result of the indwelling of the Holy Spirit, ‘wisdom and revelation.’"
+3. "This petition is a warrant for our expecting spiritual illumination in the study of God’s revelation; but it does not justify our looking for new revelations beyond or contrary to the simple teachings of God’s word, or confounding inspiration and illumination in the interest of mystical self-conceit."

 ### Archibald T. Robertson:
 1. "The Father of glory (ο πατηρ της δοξης).
 The God characterized by glory."
 2. "A spirit of wisdom and revelation (πνευμα σοφιας κα αποκαλυψεως).
 The Revised Version does not refer this use of πνευμα to the Holy Spirit, but it is open to question if it is possible to obtain this wisdom and revelation apart from the Holy Spirit."